 ABCA uses GroupSync to ensure best use of resources

-The American Baseball Coaches Association (ABCA) has partnered with us here at Groups360 since 2015 to plan each of its annual conventions, which is currently happening here in Nashville through January 5 (welcome to @visitmusiccity #ACBA2020).
+The American Baseball Coaches Association (ABCA) has partnered with Groups360 from 2015 to 2020 to plan its annual conventions (@visitmusiccity #ACBA2020).

 ABCA wanted to find a location within a five-hour drive for most attendees, which happened to be Washington, D.C.
 In the past, ABCA wanted to host its annual conference there, but another vendor told them that the rates in D.C. were too high for what the organization wanted.
 However, using the GroupSync tool and our experience in contract negotiations, we were able to book accommodations and conference space for the rates ABCA wanted.

 If you’re an event organizer like ABCA, or you’re organizing a tournament or a series of away games, you can use GroupSync to do a quick search in the time it takes to do your team’s room checks or less.

 Though I miss my college baseball days, it feels good to know I’m still close to the action, working with coaches and tournament organizers to help make team travel easier and faster.

 If you’re interested in a GroupSync demo, or you’d like more information on how you can use it to more efficiently, feel free to call me or send me an email.
 See you in Nashville this week for another amazing ABCA Convention!
 You can also request a demo here and we’ll be in touch.